uvellani/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This markdown file documents the process and code for the first peer assessment.

+This assignment makes use of data from a personal activity monitoring device.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+The raw data is analyzed to determine patterns of activity under various scenarios and presented in a reproducible manner.

 First load the necessary libraries.